Home

 You may also want to consider hanging a chalkboard which can be used for drawing or it can be a great teaching aid for you.

 • A reading area.
 Most children love to read.
 Provide a quiet and comfortable space that will entice them to do this.
 If you have the space for a comfy chair, perfect.
 If not, an over-stuffed floor pillow or two should do the job.
 Also remember that good lighting is essential for this activity.
+If you could use some advice on what to look for before buying a Child Rug, click here.

 • Space to entertain friends.
 This becomes more important as children get older.
 They'll want to spend time in their room with their friends.
 Depending on their age, a small entertainment center, that includes a radio, CD Player, perhaps a TV and VCR may be appropriate.